 What’s in your bottled salad dressing?
 Unfortunately, it’s not a pretty picture for most store-bought options.
 The good news is making your own homemade salad dressing really doesn’t take much time or skill.
 And not only are they usually a whole lot cheaper, but homemade dressings also taste better and contain real ingredients.

 My son and I used to use Girard’s Champagne dressing.
-I thought because it was premium that it had to be “better”—boy was I wrong!
+I thought because it was a premium brand that it had to be “better”—boy was I wrong!
 With MSG, caramel coloring, preservatives, and lots of other processed ingredients, I ultimately decided to make a change.
 So when we started our real food journey we gradually made the move to making our own, Homemade Italian Salad Dressing.

-After a bit of experimenting I finally came up with my own homemade option that’s delicious and versatile enough for a lot of different tastes.
+After a bit of experimenting, I finally came up with my own homemade Italian Salad Dressing that’s delicious and versatile enough for a lot of different tastes.
 Just choose your preferred vinegar for the base, and you’ve got an oil and vinegar dressing that’s tailor-made for your family. 🙂

 - 1 cup extra virgin olive oil

 - 1/2 teaspoon dried basil

 - 1/4 teaspoon onion granules see notes

 - 1/4 teaspoon salt or less to taste

 - Choose the vinegar you want for the base of your Italian dressing and pour into a salad dressing carafe.

 - Add olive oil, garlic, and dried seasonings.
 Shake and it's ready to serve.